ya61sen/MB-LRP/README.md

 "`data`" folder includes:

-1. The dataset of immune, clinical and genomic traits for cancer patients of TCGA projects
+1. The dataset of immune, clinical and genomic traits for cancer patients of TCGA projects.

-2. Normalized microbiome data processed by SHOGUN pipeline
+2. Normalized microbiome data processed by SHOGUN pipeline.

-3. Metadata for microbiome data
+3. Metadata for microbiome data.

-4. Biospecimen data for colon adenocarcinoma (COAD) and stomach adenocarcinoma (STAD) patients in TCGA projects
+4. Biospecimen data for colon adenocarcinoma (COAD) and stomach adenocarcinoma (STAD) patients in TCGA projects.

-5. Microbial biomarkers from GMrepoV2 - COAD cohort
+5. Microbial biomarkers from GMrepoV2 - COAD cohort.

-6. Microbial biomarkers by applying Linear discriminant analysis (LDA) effect size (LEfSe) method - STAD cohort
+6. Microbial biomarkers by applying Linear discriminant analysis (LDA) effect size (LEfSe) method - STAD cohort.

 "`immune_variables_prediction_COAD_STAD`" folder includes all Jupyter Notebooks for Stage I, II, III and survival analysis for all immune traits for COAD and STAD patients.